 The National Collaborative HIV/AIDS Awareness Project (NCHAAP) is part of the Indian Health Service’s (IHS) implementation plan to meet the three goals of the National HIV/AIDS Strategy in Indian Country for federally-recognized Tribes and Tribal organizations in the interest of improving Indian health care.

 The goal of NCHAPP is to increase the capacity of Native communities to address HIV and AIDS.
 This will be achieved by creating strategic opportunities for Tribes and Tribal entities to access technical assistance and community-based prevention materials.
-Educational materials will be developed through comprehensive community input, all under the guidance and advice of the IHS HIV/AIDS Program.
-HIV epidemiology data (although limited) tells us that higher risk populations are men who have sex with men (MSM), injection drug users (IDU), and women.
-Community-level input tells us that prevention efforts should include youth, as well.
-NNAAPC aims to provide assistance to Tribal programs to focus on these 4 groups.
+Educational materials will be developed through comprehensive community input, all under the guidance and advice of the IHS HIV/AIDS Program, to focus on identified high risk populations.

 The National Native American AIDS Prevention Center (NNAAPC) is the only national, HIV-specific, Native organization in the United States.
 Founded in 1987, NNAAPC is recognized as the leading resource for HIV information in Indian Country by community members, federal funders, and other national Native organizations.
 NNAAPC has earned this reputation through high quality and culturally appropriate training, technical assistance, materials development, advocacy, and continuity of service.

-As such, NNAAPC was selected by National Indian Health Board as a subcontractor, to operate the National Collaborative HIV/AIDS Awareness Project with funds designated by the Indian Health Service (IHS) HIV/AIDS Program.
+As such, NNAAPC was selected by NIHB, as a subcontractor, to operate the National Collaborative HIV/AIDS Awareness Project.
 NNAAPC and NIHB have a long history of collaboration which is evidenced by an MOU that honors the expertise of NIHB in working for the health of tribal and reservation-based communities and the experience of NNAAPC in advancing the state of HIV/AIDS prevention amongst all Native peoples.
-To ensure project success, both organizations will bring to bear their specific resources, expertise, reach, and knowledge.
-NIHB has an extensive network and knowledge of tribal health systems and NNAAPC has the ability to assess, develop and implement effective and appropriate HIV prevention, treatment, and awareness programs.

 For more information about the Indian Health Service HIV/AIDS Program, please visit: